alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 - protect you against the risk of not getting paid
 - help finance an export deal your bank can't do on their own

-##Doing other types of business abroad

-You may need permission to provide services in higher risk industries or countries.
-[Check if you need a licence](/guide/starting-to-export/export-licences.html).

-If you take goods out of the UK yourself, what you need to do depends on whether you're:

-- [selling them abroad]
-- [taking them abroad temporarily](/guide/take-goods-out-uk-temporarily-for-business/overview.html) (for example taking laptops to a trade fair)